edjw/edjw-blog-astro/src/content/blog/2024-06-04-deploy-laravel-11-for-free-on-vercel-in-2024.md

 ## 1. Make a Laravel app

-I assume you can do this.
+I'm going to assume you can do this or can find out how to do it.

 ## 2. Add these files to your Laravel project